A culmination of learning, a variety of unique works

 In the seminars Professor Kunizawa Jun (specialties: Western art, oil painting, printmaking, media arts, computer graphics, animation, video), Associate Professor Yoshiba Kazuyuki (specialties: graphic design, typography, typesetting design), and Associate Professor Goto Kazuki (specialties: video sociology, video production, life story research) of the Faculty of Policy and Information, students study various techniques and methods of expression such as illustration, video, music, and graphic design under the research theme of "art, media, and expression."
 Making use of the techniques and methods of expression they have cultivated over four years at university, the works they create with passion are all full of individuality.

-2024 "Graduation Exhibition" Works Introduction (Excerpt)
+2025 "Graduation Exhibition" Works Introduction (Excerpt)

-Period: February 19th (Wed) to 24th (Mon/Holiday), 2025
+Period: February 18th (Wed) to 23rd (Mon./Holiday), 2026

 Venue: Kiuchi Gallery (Ichikawa City, Chiba Prefecture)

-(Togane High School graduate)
+(Nakamura High School graduate)

-(Graduated from Senjodai High School)
+(Graduated from Matsudo Municipal High School)

 Past Media Expression Seminar Graduation Projects